-Oristano isn’t very famous internationally, but it’s steeped in history, and the surrounding countryside is full of amazing things to see.
+Oristano isn’t very famous internationally, but it’s steeped in history, and you can find loads of amazing things to see in the surrounding countryside.

 It has white quartz stone beaches, Roman and Phoenician ruins, wild west villages, Byzantine churches, amazing mountains, waterfalls, and it’s the home of the last wild horses in Europe.